 Why do so many business owners and marketers have no idea what turns their customers on?
 Often they spend too much time telling visitors how wonderful they are, without showing them the benefits they’re going to enjoy as a customer.

 To help you create a better About page, I’ve listed here 4 simple questions.
 Take a look:

 Another way of putting it is this: what sets you apart from your competitors?
 If you can answer these questions with clarity, congratulations!
 When pondering this question please avoid the temptation to answer with the standard tired old clichés that many use.

-Examples of cliches abound: quality service, best products, reliable delivery etc. Words like these mean nothing to customers because all your competitors use the same words.
+Examples of cliches abound like quality service, best products, reliable delivery, etc. Words like these mean nothing to customers because all your competitors use the same words.

 What Are the Key Frustrations Experienced By Your Market?

 Customers often experience frustrations when dealing with many businesses.
 Can you identify what those frustrations are for your industry and your type of business?

 How Can You Solve These Frustrations?

 Once you’ve figured it out you can create a statement such as Why We’re Different, then show people why your business is indeed different.